HugoIngelsson/cse15l-lab-reports/Lab Report 1/lab_report_1.md

 ### No arguments
 ```
-[user@sahara ~]$ cd
+[user@sahara ~/lecture1]$ cd
 [user@sahara ~]$
 ```
-Working directory: /home/
+Working directory: /home/lecture1/

 There was technically no output, thought it's important to look at the command prompt after the command finished executing.
-More precisely, the command prompt hasn't changed, which is because the "cd" command can't change the directory if you don't give it a directory to change to.
+More precisely, the command prompt changed to be blank, with only a ~, which shows that the current working directory has been set to our root directory.
+This is because the "cd" command sets your current directory to the root directory when there is no input.

-This probably isn't considered an error because there weren't any errors printed for not giving the command any arguments.
+This output is not an error.

 ### Using a directory as argument
 ```